Last updated on June 21st, 2024 at 01:37 pm

 These holidays are geared solely towards single travellers.
 That means everyone else on the holiday is a single traveller too.

-There are no single supplements to pay and all the rooms are single rooms.
+There are no single supplements to pay and all the rooms are single.

 Go Singles is another single traveller operator.
 They specialise in holidays for those over 50.
 Again there are no single supplements.
 They have a different range of destinations available, including India, Bhutan and Nepal.
 Again prices are competitive.